Duncan Allan

 Duncan Iain Allan known as Duncan 'Data' Allan (born 14 October 1991, in Brisbane, Queensland, Australia) is an Australian-born Kenyan cricketer.
-An all-rounder and outstanding fielder, he was one of the greatest future and talented prospect for his national team, Kenya.
+An all-rounder and fielder, he is considered a promising talent for the Kenyan national team.

 Along with Seren Waters, Allan is expected to be part of the team that pulls Kenya from their prolonged slump following the brilliant 2003 Cricket World Cup campaign.
-However, he did not play any major cricket since 2014.
+However, he has not played any major cricket since 2014.

 Under-19 career

 Allan was a consistent performer in the Under-19 circuit, including the African continental tournaments, the ICC U-19 World Cup Qualifier and the ICC Under-19 Cricket World Cup.
-He has contributed with both bat and ball, thus becoming the role of an "all-rounder".
+He has contributed with both bat and ball, thus being considered an "all-rounder".

 In the 2011 Under-19 World Cup Qualifier, Allan performed brilliantly with the bat and the ball in Kenya's otherwise hugely disappointing campaign: they failed to qualify for the tournament proper after finishing second from the bottom.
 However, Allan was a huge success story, finishing with 14 wickets with his medium pace and joint second highest run-scorer with 455 runs including two centuries, and winning the Player of the Tournament award.
 This prompted ESPN Cricinfo Magazine to pronounce him "a ray of hope in a Kenya side that doesn't had too much to smile about".

 Domestic career

 Allan had played domestic cricket in tournaments like the East African Cup, the East Africa Elite League, the East African Premier League and the Sahara Elite League.
-He has played for Kenya Elite Team and has been playing for Kongonis in the Nairobi Club Ground since 2010.
+He has played for Kenya Elite Team and played for Kongonis in the Nairobi Club Ground from 2010-2013.

-Allan currently gaining a lot of recognition from Queensland selectors with his all-round success playing for the South Brisbane Magpies.
+Allan is currently gaining a lot of recognition from Queensland selectors with his all-round success playing for the South Brisbane Magpies.